 - Provide horizontal scalability, reliability, and capability for real-time search.

 - Use indexes to search, increasing search speeds.

 - Provide security, monitoring, alerting, anomaly detection, anomaly prediction, graph exploration, and reporting features.

 Kibana is the visualization tool that pairs with Elasticsearch and Logstash.
 Kibana is the best visualization tool to use for Elasticsearch logs, but data can also be exported from Elasticsearch to Grafana for more advanced metrics visualization.
 Kibana is fully set up with everything you need to handle Elasticsearch visualization.

 - Provide real-time analysis, summarizing, charting, and debugging capabilities.

 - Provide an instinctive and user-friendly interface.

-- Allow snapshots sharing: share the link or export to PDF or CSV file and send it as an attachment.
+- Allow snapshots sharing: share the link or export it to a PDF or CSV file and send it as an attachment.